Jinzang/App-Followme/README.md

 the resulting page, editing the text outside it will have no effect on the resulting page.

-A larger website will be spread acrss several folders.
+A larger website will be spread across several folders.
 Each folder can have its own configuration file.
 If they contain modules, they will be run on that folder and all the subfolders below it.
 After initialization, the website is configured with an archive folder containing a configuration file.
 This file contains to